-The FortiVoice unit sends out call reports based on your call report configuration (see Configuring report email notifications) and notification email when, for example, you have a new voicemail or fax in your mailbox or missed a call.
+The FortiVoice unit sends out call reports based on your call report configuration (see Configuring report email notifications on page 1) and notification email when, for example, you have a new voicemail or fax in your mailbox or missed a call.
 You can customize the email templates for the call report and email notifications.